algogrit/gauravagarwalr.com/About-Me.md

 ## DevOps/SRE

 "My name is Gaurav Agarwal.
 In 2018, I founded a consulting and training company called AgarwalConsulting.io.
 From, configuring servers for deployment using capistrano (Ruby) to setting up infrastructure in the cloud using Terraform and orchestrating containers using Kubernetes, I have done everything in the middle too.
 Seen the rise and fall of chef & puppet tools, to the rise of ansible.
 I am proficient in bash and many of the UNIX toolchain.
 I have implemented best practices of CI/CD in web based applications (Jenkins/CircleCI) as well as mobile applications using Fastlane.
-Making the entire infrastructure obeservable and easily understandable is key to a teams success."
+Making the entire infrastructure observable and easily understandable is key to a teams success."

 ## Python